 Australian Securities Exchange

 The Australian Securities Exchange (ASX) is the leading exchange group and securities marketplace in Australia.
-In addition to being the first major global marketplace to be open for business every trading day, the ASX boasts a daily turnover of US$7.2 billion, and a total market capitalization of US$1.3 billion.
-In terms of market capitalization, the ASX ranks globally as the 15th-largest exchange.1)Retrieved 15 April 2015 http://www.marketindex.com.au/history
+In addition to being the first major global marketplace to be open for business every trading day, the ASX boasts a daily turnover of US$7.2 billion, and a total market capitalisation of US$1.3 billion.
+In terms of market capitalisation, the ASX ranks globally as the 15th-largest exchange.1)Retrieved 15 April 2015 http://www.marketindex.com.au/history

 The ASX provides investors and traders with a vast marketplace offering a wide array of diverse financial products.
 Equities, indices, debt instruments, ETFs and derivatives are all available for trade.
 Equities markets on the ASX are substantial in size, and more than 2,200 companies are publicly listed on the exchange, with shares of stock being owned by 6.7 million shareholders.
 Derivatives markets on the ASX are among the world’s largest, with interest rate derivatives markets being the largest in the Asia-Pacific region.2)Retrieved 14 April 2016 http://www.asx.com.au/about/corporate-overview.htm

 A state-of-the-art technology facility, known as the Australian Liquidity Center (ALC), serves as the technology and data headquarters of the ASX.
 Located in Sydney, the ALC conducts electronic trading operations for both the equities and derivatives markets.3)Retrieved 14 April 2016 http://www.asx.com.au/services/technical-services/australian-liquidity-centre.htm